An Efficient Learning-Based Solver for Two-Stage DC Optimal Power Flow with Feasibility Guarantees: Network Architecture Design

-Using \eqref{eq:gauge-map}, for every point in $\mathbb{B}_{\infty}$, we are able to find its one-to-one correspondence (image) in $\Theta$.
-To better see how the gauge map works, we provide an illustrative example in Fig.~\ref{fig:gaugemap} to transform a point from $\mathbb{B}_{\infty}$ to its image in a randomly generated polyhedral C-set.
+\end{definition} According to this definition, for each point $\bu$ within $\mathbb{B}_{\infty}$, it is possible to convert it into a feasible solution within $\Theta$, denoted as $\btheta_{u}$, by establishing a one-to-one correspondence (image) between $\mathbb{B}_{\infty}$ and $\Theta$ through the following gauge map:

-Once a feasible solution of $\btheta$ is obtained, the values for for $\bp^{R}$ and the output of $\phi^{R}$, i.e., the objective value of the deterministic DCOPF in \eqref{generic-s2-k}, can be be easily computed.
+where $g_{\mathbb{B}_{\infty}}(\bu)$ and $g_{\Theta}(\bu)$ can be calculated using Proposition \ref{prop:gauge-polyhedral}.
+Particularly, $g_{\mathbb{B}_{\infty}}(\bu)=\|\bu\|_{\infty}$.
+It is worth noting that the feasibility of the transformed point $\btheta_{u}$ is ensured by this definition of gauge map.
+To this end, we present the following theorem. \begin{theorem} Given any point $\bu\in\mathbb{B}_{\infty}$, the transformed point $\btheta_{u}$ by the gauge map in \eqref{eq:gauge-map} lies within $\Theta$. \end{theorem} The proof of Theorem \ref{thm:feasiility_ensuring} can be found in Appendix \ref{appendix:prove_feasibility}.
+Moreover, we provide an illustrative example in Fig.~\ref{fig:gaugemap}, visualizing the gauge transformation from $\mathbb{B}_{\infty}$ to a randomly generated polyhedral C-set.
+Once a feasible solution of $\btheta$ is obtained, the values for $\bp^{R}$ and the output of $\phi^{R}$, i.e., the objective value of the deterministic DCOPF in \eqref{generic-s2-k}, can be be easily computed.
 We summarize the network design of $\phi^{R}$ in Fig.~\ref{fig:archphiR}.